Digital Transaction Guide

-Thank you for using Sterling Bank’s internet banking services through either www.sterlingbank.ws or our mobile app (sterling bank wi mobile).
+Thank you for using Sterling Bank’s internet banking services through either www.sterlingbank.ws or our digital banking app (sterling bank wi mobile).
 To help ensure your transactions are conducted safely and securely you should be aware of the following:

 - The FDIC does not contact bank customers directly; messages from the IRS, NACHA, etc. should be suspected as being fraudulent and verified prior to opening documents or installing software.

-- Our online banking program utilizes multiple layers of authentication, such as username, password, and random text to help ensure only authorized access occurs.
+- Our Digital Banking utilizes multiple layers of authentication, such as username, password, and random text to help ensure only authorized access occurs.

-- Our online banking program monitors your account for suspicious activity and patterns.
+- Our Digital Banking monitors your account for suspicious activity and patterns.
 If we become aware of suspicious activity on your account, we may contact you.

 - Sterling Bank continues to assess the risks and threats associated with online banking and periodically update the software to mitigate those risks and provide safe and secure online banking environment.